uvafan/timelines-takeoff-ai-2027/README.md

 Use `poetry install` to install needed packages.

-To run the timelines simulation, input your parameters in the `simulation/params.yaml` file.
+To run the original timelines simulation, input your parameters in the `timelines/params.yaml` file.

 Then, cd into the `timelines` folder and run `poetry run python forecasting_timelines.py` to run the benchmarks and gaps method.
-Run `simple_forecasting_timelines.py` to run the time horizon extensionmethod.
+Run `simple_forecasting_timelines.py` to run the time horizon extension method.
 The results are saved in the `figures` folder.

+Do the same thing but in the `timelines_may_2025_update` folder to run the May 2025 version of the timelines model.

 To run the takeoff simulation, input your parameters in `takeoff/params.yaml`, cd into `takeoff` then run `forecasting_takeoff.py`.